Heading to Cologne? This short, sharp guide skips the fluff—get the essentials for an epic trip (top hostels below)!

 - Zülpicher Platz is a great area to start your night (lots of active venues).

-- Night clubs: Club Bahnhof Ehrenfeld (aka CBE), Gewölbe, Reineke Fuchs, Helios 37, and Veedel Club.
+- Night clubs: Club Bahnhof Ehrenfeld (aka CBE), Gewölbe, Reineke Fuchs, Helios 37, Veedel Club, and Bootshaus (consistently ranked as one of the world’s best).

 - Great bars for solo travelers: The Copper Pot ($), Expat Cafe, Station Bar, Subway – Musikbar (live music).